Ddystopia/rfcs/text/0000-forget-marker-trait.md

 ### What is different
 [what-is-different]: #what-is-different

-Edition 2018 introduced `sync` Rust.
+Edition 2018 introduced `async` Rust.
 But as turned out, nuances in its design conflicted with an earlier decision.
-All `async` calls are essentially constructors for state machines, which borrow some resources from outside or directly own them.
-It is on the user to poll those state machines to completion. `!Forget` patterns could've been expressed by other means with sync Rust (like taking a callback instead of returning a guard or PPYP), but with `async`, anything turns directly into `impl Future + use<'a>`, which is equivalent to the RAII guard.
+All `async` calls are essentially constructors for state machines which borrow some resources from outside or directly own them.
+It is user's responsibility to poll those state machines to completion. `!Forget` use cases could've been expressed by other means in sync Rust (like taking a callback instead of returning a guard or PPYP), but with `async`, anything turns directly into `impl Future + use<'a>` which is equivalent to the RAII guard.

 Various OS or C/C++ APIs cannot be made `async` without performance or ergonomics costs.
 PPYP can work for `Drain<'a>`, but not for `io_uring`.
 As long as the future directly owns (or is `'static`) all data it is accessing `Pin` guarantees are sufficient.
 Otherwise, there is no way to make a sound API.

-Let's try to translate the previous example, a widely used pattern, to sync Rust.
+Let's try to translate the previous example, a widely used pattern, to `async` Rust.
+Here is more elaborated sync example:

 ```rust
 fn something_with_clean_up(f: impl FnOnce(Foo)) {